 In this document we briefly report what we found; explain why it matters; highlight relevant questions and fieldwork practice; and make recommendations as to how the data about fathers might be improved for the future.
 The detail is set out in two other documents: our Condensed Report (approx. 15,000 words), and our Full Report (approx. 59,000 words).
-These will be available to view or download on the Fatherhood Institute website from 5 February 2018 here: http://wp.me/ptbEpu-1Ai.
+These are available to view or download on the Fatherhood Institute website http://wp.me/pibEpu-iAi.